Bartlett High School (Texas)

 Bartlett High School is a public high school located in Bartlett, Texas, USA.
 It is part of the Bartlett Independent School District located in Bell County just north of the Bell-Williamson county line, and is classified as a 2A school by the UIL.
 During 2022–2023, Bartlett High School had an enrollment of 461 students and a student to teacher ratio of 11.49.
 The school received an overall rating of "C" from the Texas Education Agency for the 2024–2025 school year.

+Demographics

+The demographic breakdown of the 393 students enrolled for the 2025-2026 school year was: